zhouyl/flowblade/docs/components/navigation/mega-menu-column.md

 # MegaMenuColumn

 MegaMenuColumn component for creating columns within a MegaMenu.
 Organizes menu items into multiple columns for better layout.
+Perfect for organizing menu items and creating multi-column layouts.

 ## Basic Usage